Skip to content

 Alabama • Established

-Lone Star Ticks in Alabama: Map, Risk, and Prevention
+Lone Star Ticks in Alabama: Map, Season, Alpha-Gal Awareness & Prevention

 Are Lone Star ticks found in Alabama?

 Alabama is within the broader Lone Star tick range.
-Lone Star ticks have been reported in parts of this region.
 Awareness levels vary by county, and activity is typically highest during march – october.
+Alabama sits in the established Lone Star tick range.
+Outdoor workers, hunters, and rural residents should take prevention steps during the warm season.

 Prevention checklist for Alabama